-Step 2: The software automatically analyzes your iPhone 6 Plus/iPhone 6/iPhone 5s/iPhone 5c/iPhone 5/iPhone 4S.
+Step 2: The software automatically analyzes your iPhone 6s Plus/iPhone 6s/iPhone 6 Plus/iPhone 6/iPhone 5s/iPhone 5c/iPhone 5/iPhone 4S.

 Step 3: As the analysis finishes, the iPhone text message recovery app will start to scan all the data on your iPhone and all your lost text messages will be listed as a category on the left of the window.
-Simply preview the content of the found text messages, select the ones that you want to recover and hit the “Recover” button.
-The selected messages will be saved to the given path on the computer if you choose “Recover to Computer” in the pop-up dialog box or transferred back to the iPhone if you choose “Recover to Device” in a minute.
+Simply preview the content of the found text messages, select the ones that you want to recover and hit the “Recover to Device" or "Recover to Computer" button in the lower right corner.
+The selected messages will be saved to the given path on the computer if you choose “Recover to Computer” or transferred back to the iPhone in a short while if you choose “Recover to Device” > "Recover to Device" or "Recover to App".

 Method 2: Recover deleted text messages on iPhone 4 & iPhone 3GS under DFU mode.

-- 1. With the “Advance Mode”, you are able to recover deleted media files such as photos, videos, voice memos, voicemails and documents besides messages, contacts and data of many other types from iPhone 4 and iPhone 3GS directly even if the device had never been backed up.
+- 1. With the “Advanced Mode”, you are able to recover deleted media files such as photos, videos, voice memos, voicemails and documents and data of many other types (besides messages and contacts) from iPhone 4 and iPhone 3GS directly even if the device had never been backed up.

 - 1) Hold your iPhone and press the “Start” button on the software;

-- 2) Hold the “Power” and “Home” buttons on your iPhone for 10 seconds.
+- 2) Hold the “Power” and “Home” buttons on your iPhone at the same time for 10 seconds.
 The software will automatically count down for you.

 - 3) When the countdown on the software ends, release the iPhone “Power” button but keep holding the “Home” button of your iPhone for another 10 seconds.